joaoabcoelho/OscProb/MainPage.md

 - ```simpleExamples.C``` : Contains some short pieces of code on how to perform different tasks.
 - ```MakeOscillogram.C``` : Runs a full example of how to plot an oscillogram with the PREM model.

+Additionally, these macros contain useful tools:
+- ```LoadOscProb.C```: Searches for the OscProb library in your current directory, parent directory, or library path, and then loads it.
+It is called within the tutorial macros as a possible usage example.
-Additionally, the macro ```SetNiceStyle.C``` will provide simple tools to make your plots look nicer.
+- ```SetNiceStyle.C```: Provides simple tools to make your plots look nicer.
 Feel free to use it anytime you're making plots, even if you're not running OscProb.
 This is completely independent of OscProb.